kbilsted/CodeQualityAndReadability/Articles/Design/DomainTypeAndEmergentBehaviour.md

 Notice that the previous domain types were immutable, this wrapper is not.
 A long story can be spun over the theme of visibility and control.
 Rather than exposing the `Tags` field of the class, should the class itself implement `IEnumerable<KeyValuePair<Tag, List<Page>>` or `Tags` could expose the underlying data through a  `ReadOnlyDictionary`.
 Our implementation is derived from our needs.
 We are not making any attempts locking down the data structure.
 We are merely interested in making the dictionary interaction easy.
 So we are as mutable as the dictionary itself.
 Needles to say, other situations may require a different kind of wrapping over a collection type.

 After having created my tag collection class, I writing about it here in this article, I could not help but thinking about the class from a generalization perspective.
 I quickly recognized, that the problem we are solving in `TagCollection` really applies to *any* dictionary holding a `List<>` as the value.
 Hence we can easily change the class into a `ManyValuesDictionary<TKey, TValue>` which wrap a  `Dictionary<TKey, List<TValue>>` and solves this problem once and for all.
 Having such an implementation at hand, we can consider if we want to create yet another wrapper for this called `TagCollection`, subclass it to get a `TagCollection` type or if we are content with using `ManyValuesDictionary<Tag, Page>`.
-It really depends on the size of your application and how wide-spread through out it is using a collection og tags.
+It really depends on the size of your application and how wide-spread through out it is using a collection of tags.

 As I leave it up to the reader to complete the class, I am absolutely certain, that such a reusable construct would **never** have evolved, had we settled with implementing a helper method for adding elements.
 Nor, god forbid, if we felt compelled to sticking with the initial implementation with the clumsy add-logic spread all over the code base.
 You don't have to accept poor code like that!